Chris McPhee: Coaching career

 Chris McPhee was coaching full time at Exeter City's academy as the Youth Development Phase lead coach.
 Chris Holds a UEFA A coach's licence and an FA Advanced Youth Award Qualification.

 On 16 May 2024, McPhee was appointed manager of Southern League Premier Division South club Plymouth Parkway.
+On 2 March 2026, McPhee was relieved of his duties, with Parkway sitting second from bottom, and four points from safety in the Southern League Premier Division South.